Introduction: Corona virus is a group of viruses that cause diseases in mammals and

-organization has announced that Covid-19 as a pandemic disease.
-Tocilizumab is a biological agent which
+organization has announced COVID-19 as pandemic disease.
+Tocilizumab is a biological agent

-inhibits the cytokine, interleukin 6 (IL-6 inhibitor).
+that inhibits the cytokine, interleukin 6 (IL-6 inhibitor).
 As SARS-CoV-2 infection leads to the development

-of cytokine storm syndrome, the drug tocilizumab seems to have positive effect in patients with covid-19.
+of cytokine storm syndrome, the drug, tocilizumab, seems to have a positive effect on

 against IL-6 receptors) in SARS-CoV-2 patients.

-Results and Conclusion: Covid-19 is a disease caused by SARS-CoV-2 infection.
-It is a life threatening condition which can give rise to fatal outcomes if left untreated.
-However there are no approved treatment for covid-19 globally.
+Results: COVID-19 is a disease caused by SARS-CoV-2 infection.
+It is a life threatening condition,

+which can give rise to fatal outcomes if left untreated.
+However, there are no approved treatments

-available research data tocilizumab, a recombinant humanized anti-human monoclonal antibody of IgG1τ (gamma 1, kappa) can improve patient’s condition from cytokine storm syndrome by inhibiting the IL-6 (Interleukin 6) receptors.
+a recombinant humanized anti-human monoclonal antibody of IgG1τ (gamma 1, kappa),

+can improve patient’s condition from cytokine storm syndrome by inhibiting the IL-6 (Interleukin

-randomized research studies with significant number of patients which can confirm the promising results on tocilizumab
+studies with a significant number of patients which can confirm the promising results on tocilizumab

-treatment in covid-19 patients and even ongoing clinical trails such as TOSCA, COVACTA
+treatment in COVID-19 patients.
+Moreover, ongoing clinical trails such as TOSCA, COVACTA